By Simon O’ Connor, 11th of February 2016

 - Where the largest group of participants are located

-- If neither of the above options apply, the group must determine the most suitable location.
+- If neither of the above options applies, the group must determine the most suitable location.

 Where it is not possible for the directors of a company to participate in a meeting, a written resolution may be passed in place of holding a meeting once all directors agree.
 Once the written resolution is signed by all directors of the company then it is.
 It can be signed in counterpart and takes effect from when it is signed by the last director.